The making of Modi's Ramrajya: How Indian citizens became subjects and the Prime Minister king

 The process through which the new Modi-Shah BJP has been able to assimilate social groups, which would have otherwise been outside the party’s fold, is obviously much more complicated.
 One crucial method has been to use government subsidies and schemes to directly target the poorest, who often happen to be the most backward castes and marginalised Dalits.
 The state has created a welfare network, on which sits new electoral alliances.
 For many, the Sangh Parivar’s social network has been the route to access the state.

-In effect, for them, Hindutva represents – to coin a term – a ‘state-community’, where the state and society are indistinguishable.
+In effect, for them, Hindutva represents – to coin a term – a “state-community”, where the state and society are indistinguishable.
 This process has helped the BJP win the majority of seats in UP in 2019, in spite of the formidable alliance of the Bahujan Samaj Party and the Samajwadi Party.

 New aspirations